CarInsurance.com Insights

 • Make and model of each car to be covered.

-• Driving history, including accidents and driving violations, of all drivers to be covered by the policy. is moving off your policy, you’ll likely see a significant drop in rates.
+• The driving history, including accidents and driving violations, of all drivers to be covered by the policy.

 Step 4: Compare insurance rates from different companies